sylvainzircher/Cryptoeconomics-Study/README.md

 ### 🖥️ Run the code locally:

-- You will need to install both npm and Nodejs.
+- You will need to install both *npm* and *Nodejs*.
 To install both 👉 here.
 - Pull the files to your computer.
-- Run node demo.js to see the code in action!
+- Run `node demo.js` to see the code in action!